Configuring Solace OpenMAMA Bridges

 - Per-Transport Properties

-These Solace-specific transport properties map to the Solace C API initialize function, and context and session properties, which are required to establish client connections to a message broker.
+These Solace-specific transport properties map to the Solace C API initialize function, and context and session properties, which are required to establish client connections to an event broker.

 The Global and Context settings apply to all transports, but the other properties must be set for each transport to be established for the bridge.
 To create multiple transports for the Middleware Bridge, you must provide a unique transport name in the

 If transport properties are not explicitly set in the